-From facials to foot massage, skincare as self care has become one of the biggest trends in beauty today.
+From facials to foot massage, skincare as self care has become one of the biggest trends in the beauty world today.
 If you’ve ever been tempted by the latest face-mask or researched the 10-step Korean skincare routine, you may already have some knowledge about esthetics.
 But what exactly is an esthetician and what do they do?
-The beauty and skincare worlds seem to be always expanding.
 Below we’ll take a look at the different aspects of an esthetician’s work and what they do for a living!

-This might be the first thing anyone thinks of when they mention esthetics.
-Face and skin care is what most estheticians practice.
+Facials might be the first thing anyone thinks of when they mention esthetics.
+Facial and skin care treatments are what most estheticians practice.
 At Elite Academy of Cosmetology, our esthetics program includes facials as one of the main courses of study.
 An esthetician can massage the face, apply scrubs, peels, and even remove hair from areas of the face.
 You can learn not only how to perform a facial, but the science of skincare, sanitation methods, and different methods of hair removal.

 Body services can be a major part of an esthetician’s work.
 This could be body acne treatments, body wraps, and massage used on the neck and back.
 Estheticians must know different skin types, chemistry, and physiology.
 Today some of the most popular body treatments include dermaplaning, body wraps, and microdermabrasion.
 These techniques work to exfoliate the skin and rehydrate for a smoothing, invigorating effect all over!